Porcelain: Sanitaryware

-Because of its durability, inability to rust and impermeability, glazed porcelain has been in use for personal hygiene since at least the third quarter of the 17th century.
+Because of its durability, lack of rusting, and impermeability, glazed porcelain has been in use for personal hygiene since at least the third quarter of the 17th century.
 During this period, porcelain chamber pots were commonly found in higher-class European households, and the term "bourdaloue" was used as the name for the pot.

 Whilst modern sanitaryware, such as toilets and washbasins, is made of ceramic materials, porcelain is no longer used and vitreous china is the dominant material.
 Bath tubs are not made of porcelain, but of enamel on a metal base, usually of cast iron.
 Porcelain enamel is a marketing term used in the US, and is not porcelain but vitreous enamel.